Weekly Market Review – February 11, 2023

 The Week Ahead

-Among the important economic data to be released this week are the foreign trade balance, consumer price index, and hourly earnings growth.
+Among the important economic data expected to be released this week are the CPI, hourly earnings growth, and initial and continuing jobless claims.

 Key Topics to Watch